yuyang339/cs140e-21spr/labs/10-process/README.md

        `fake-user-level-prebuilt` since it appears people's compilers
        can give slightly different output.

-   4. Finally you will hash all the values and the `spsr`.
-I'll write more about this soon.
+   4. Finally you will hash all the register values and the `spsr`.
+      This is a very harsh test.

+      *What to do* you'll build the trampoline for this part in `fake-os-asm.S`.
+You should push all sixteen *user-level* registers onto the stack and the `spsr` and pass the base of this 17 entry array to the handler so you can hash it the same as everyone else.
+(Easiest way: subtract the amount you want, then do an `stm`.)
+The way you do this should allow a single special load at the end of the handler so you can resume execution.

+      Your hashes should match everyone else.
+I'll add tests.

+      NOTE: we do not want the value of any exception shadow register, we want the actual user value, so you'll have to figure out how to get that with a store.